Checkmarx/kics/docs/queries/cloudformation-queries.md

 |BOM - AWS SQS<br/><sup><sub>59a849c2-1127-4023-85a5-ef906dcd458c</sub></sup>|<span style="color:#CCC">Trace</span>|Bill Of Materials|A list of SQS resources specified.
 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.|<a href="https://kics.io">Documentation</a><br/>|

 ### AWS_SAM
-Bellow are listed queries related with CloudFormation AWS_SAM:
+Below are listed queries related with CloudFormation AWS_SAM: